andrei-ce/spacetime/README.md

 ### To-do:
 [ ] Connect to an external storage system
 [ ] Add better error handling
-[ ] Configure backend so it works simultaneously with web and mobile app
+[ ] Better configuration on backend to work simultaneously with web and mobile app [ ] Better configuration on mobile app so it does not depend on your specific IP address

 <br />
 <img src="https://i.ibb.co/4PjT4MC/logged-out.jpg" alt="Login page web" width="420" height="240"/>